Manuka-Griffith walk directions

 Off leash opportunity ends on exiting the oval.

-This short stretch is particularly pretty in autumn as illustrated by our feature photo.
+This short stretch is particularly pretty in autumn as illustrated by our photos.

-6. Cross La Perouse Street, walk left a little on the footpath, then leave the paved path to continue following the dirt track on the left of the creek which shortly disappears underground.
+6. Cross La Perouse Street, walk left a very short distance on the footpath, then turn right to leave the paved path to follow a dirt track dropping downhill.
+The dirt track follows on the left of the creek (which shortly disappears underground).
 Continue following the dirt track past attractive houses on the left and a playing field on your right.